Kevin Love NBA Playoffs Player Props: Heat vs. Nuggets

 - Love's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets are the eighth-best defensive team in the NBA, conceding 112.5 points per contest.
+- Defensively, the Nuggets are ranked eighth in the NBA, giving up 112.5 points per contest.

-- The Nuggets concede 40.8 rebounds per game, best in the league.
+- Conceding 40.8 rebounds per contest, the Nuggets are the best squad in the league.

-- Looking at assists, the Nuggets have allowed 25.7 per game, 15th in the league.
+- Looking at assists, the Nuggets have given up 25.7 per game, 15th in the league.

 Kevin Love vs. the Nuggets